malcolmgreaves/rex/README.md

 ==========================================================================================
 Using sbt for building, tests, running programs, packaging, managing dependencies etc.
 ==========================================================================================
-We include a sbt script in the project.
-This script will download and install the appropriate version of sbt and then start it.
-The script behaves nearly identicly to an installed sbt.
-So use ./sbt or sbt as you desire!

 These are the sbt commands used in this project:
 *  **test** => runs unittests in src/test